 Disadvantages

-With the different types of organization structures, it’s easy to know what you need.
+With the different types of organizational structures, it’s easy to know what you need.
 Though each structure has limitations, large and complex organizations adopt the matrix organization.

 Line and staff organization has a direct and straightforward hierarchy.
 Hence it's used in simple organizations.
 Software or information technology businesses often adopt virtual organizations.